Monarch of the Glen (TV series): Series 5

 Glenbogle's financial problems are over, and Archie starts to become bored.
-Looking for a new challenge he considers running a restaurant owned by Kilwillie - in New York.
+Looking for a new challenge he considers running a restaurant owned by Kilwillie—in New York.
 Lexie is not keen.
 Paul returns to Glenbogle to start afresh but is treated badly.
-He wants to start an outward bound centre on the estate but the locals don't want city youths visiting.
+He wants to start an Outward Bound centre on the estate but the locals do not want city youths visiting.
 A compromise is eventually found when Lexie suggests they offer first turn at the new activity centre to local youth.
 Molly wonders whether she is in love after her relationship with Andrew starts to blossom.
 Golly's daughter, Jess, comes to live in Glenbogle.
 Duncan finds a new girlfriend in Kilwillie's niece Hermione, but she is very bossy.
 Lexie wonders whether she has what it takes to be Laird after Archie leaves Glenbogle to go mountain climbing in Nepal with his sister Lizzie in honour of their late father.
 After Duncan discovers that Hermione hid the contents of a job acceptance letter from him, he ends the relationship.
 He and Jess begin a friendship that leads to a more serious relationship.
 When Molly discovers that Andrew has proposed to many women and painted them all wearing his mother's engagement ring, she realises she cannot trust him.
-She takes a holiday and, when she returns, her long friendship with Golly — dating to the earliest years of her marriage — takes a turn in a new direction.
+She takes a holiday and, when she returns, her long friendship with Golly—dating to the earliest years of her marriage—takes a turn in a new direction.